Altmetric Attention Score

 Available metric sources: The AAS can be found in all products offered by Altmetric, including the free researcher bookmarklet and on many journal publisher websites.
 The Dimensions database also includes the Altmetric Attention Score for the articles it indexes.

-Auditability: To date, it is not possible to fully audit the AAS, as the weighting of the score depends upon non-public, company-assigned “tiers” for news sources, Twitter users, and some other sources that mention a research output.
+Transparency: To date, it is not possible to fully audit the AAS, as the weighting of the score depends upon non-public, company-assigned “tiers” for news sources, Twitter users, and some other sources that mention a research output.

 Timeframe: Mostly post-2011.
 For more information on the coverage dates for sources contributing to the AAS, visit the Altmetric website.